techidaily/site-games-able/source/_posts/comprehensively-overcoming-disconnected-joy-cons-in-switch.md

  In general, there are multiple ways you can troubleshoot hardware, like your Nintendo Switch.
 But for the issue of Joy-Con not connecting to your Switch, there are a couple of troubleshooting methods that can help to fix the fault or identify whether your Switch is to blame.
 These troubleshooting methods are as follows:

-* Ensure that you[update your Nintendo Switch to the latest system version](https://www.makeuseof.com/how-to-update-nintendo-switch/) .
+* Ensure that you [update your Nintendo Switch to the latest system version](https://www.makeuseof.com/how-to-update-nintendo-switch/) .
 This way, you can guarantee that your Switch has the latest patches and iron out any unknown errors or faults with your console.

 ![A screenshot of the System Settings for Nintendo Switch with System Update highlighted](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/system-settings-nintendo-switch-1.jpg)

-* If your console is already up-to-date, you may need to[reset your Nintendo Switch](https://www.makeuseof.com/ways-to-reset-nintendo-switch/) through a soft reset to ensure the update's effects have taken place.
+* If your console is already up-to-date, you may need to [reset your Nintendo Switch](https://www.makeuseof.com/ways-to-reset-nintendo-switch/) through a soft reset to ensure the update's effects have taken place.

  As a side note, if you can't navigate your Nintendo Switch due to your Joy-Con not connecting, use your Switch in Handheld mode and utilize the touch screen to access the settings you need to troubleshoot your console.